Missouri Refuses To Renew License For State's Last Abortion Provider

 "State officials asked to interview seven physicians associated with the clinic, some of whom were employed by Washington University Medical School and were not part of the clinic's full-time staff.
 Because of that relationship, the clinic argues it cannot force the doctors to be interviewed.
 It also says the state has not revealed the scope of the questioning, which the clinic's legal team says could include criminal referrals."

+But Koebel said there are numerous other areas in which the clinic has not taken action.
+State officials say the clinic is still undermining its investigation into patient care by refusing to make available for interviews some physicians who provide abortions.

+The letter stated that some patients had "failed abortions" likely because of physician missteps during examinations.
+"The Department has no assurance that such instances would not be repeated," Koebel wrote.

-Abortion rights advocates claim Missouri is "weaponizing" state health law in an effort to eliminate the procedure from the state.
+Abortion-rights advocates say Missouri is "weaponizing" state health law in an effort to eliminate the procedure from the state.
 The short-term win on Friday was cautiously applauded by Leana Wen, president and CEO of Planned Parenthood.

 "This fight is far from over — we will continue to do everything we can to maintain, protect, and expand access to safe, legal abortion care for our patients," Wen said.